mathworks/ci-configuration-examples/README.md

 ## Caveats
-* MATLAB builds on Travis CI are available only for public projects.
 * MATLAB builds on Azure DevOps, CircleCI, and GitHub Actions that use CI service-hosted agents are also available only for public projects.
 However, these integrations can also be used in private projects that leverage self-hosted runners/agents.

 <br>